mwong510ca/Algorithm-26WayRadixTrie-Boggle/README.md

 My Boggle game support 4x4, 5x5 and 6x6 boards with double letters (An, Er, He, In, Qu and Th) and a blank dice.
 It will generate the random board or custom setup by the player.

+It can play with mouse click or type with keyboard.

 There are 3 dictionaries can be choose from:
 * [OSPD] - Official Scrabble Player Dictionary (US)
 * [EOWL] - English Open Word List (UK)